YilanBoy/sveltekit-with-laravel-breeze/README.md

 npm run dev -- --open --port 3000
 ```

-> [!NOTE]
->
-> I suggest using 80 or 3000 as the default port.
+I suggest using 80 or 3000 as the default port.

->
-> Because we use the cookie-based authentication, it means request should be **STATEFUL**.
+Because we use the cookie-based authentication, it means request should be **STATEFUL**.
-> In the Laravel Sanctum default settings, there are only few domains allow to be stateful.
+In the Laravel Sanctum default settings, there are only few domains allow to be stateful.

 ```php
 // config/sanctum.php